 - Revisit our relationship with our people

 For the first three shifts to happen, we need to start right at the foundation – our relationship with our people.
 Is it contractual, are they instruments to achieve our results or are they human?
 Do we show respect, value their competence, see their potential, get excited about their aspirations or we merely engage in transactions?

-Developing people starts with developing ourselves – developing our ability to look beyond our success, our anxieties and our needs.
-It is not about us at all.
+CFI’s Talent Development Programs starts with developing oneselves – developing an individual’s ability to look beyond their success, anxieties and needs.

 Managers and leaders may need help and support to make these shifts and when they do, they will begin to practice the art and experience the joy of developing others.